codewithirtiza/rock-paper-scissors-game/README.md

   - Press `S` for Scissors
 - Reset button to clear the score

-## 📷 Screenshots

-(You can add screenshots of your game here if you want)

 ## 💻 How to Run

 You can run this project on the web by clicking [view](https://rock-paper-scissors-browser-game.netlify.app)